-- a Section 58 Consent to Judgment where the consumer agrees that judgment can be taken in court immediately and that a deduction can be made against the consumer's salary.
+• A Section 58 Consent to Judgment where the consumer agrees that judgement can be taken in court immediately and that a deduction can be made against the consumer's salary.

-The difference between a section 57 and 58 is that with a section 57 the consumer has a second chance.
-In other words, there is no judgment if the consumer keeps to the payment arrangement.
-With a section 58, the consumer agrees to judgment immediately.
+The difference between a Section 57 and 58 is that with a Section 57 the consumer has a second chance.
+In other words, there is no judgement if the consumer keeps to the payment arrangement.
+With a Section 58, the consumer agrees to judgement immediately.

-After sending a letter of demand, instead of sending an agent to visit the consumer to sign a s57 or s58, the debt collector/attorney can get the Sheriff of the Court to serve a summons on the consumer - usually at home or work or at the address the consumer provided in the original contract (this is called the "domicilium" address).
-If the consumer receives a summons s/he has 5 working days to advise in writing that they want to defend the case.
+After sending a letter of demand, instead of sending an agent to visit the consumer to sign a Section 57 or Section 58, the debt collector/attorney can get the Sheriff of the Court to serve a summons on the consumer - usually at home or work or at the address the consumer provided in the original contract (this is called the "domicilium" address).
+If the consumer receives a summons, they have 5 working days to advise in writing that they want to defend the case.

-If the consumer does owe the money there is no point in defending the case.
+If the consumer does owe the money, there is no point in defending the case.
 The best way to respond is to call the attorney and make an arrangement to pay them monthly instalments.
-Suggest that they do not take judgment and ensure that the consumer keeps to this agreement.
+Suggest that they do not take judgement and ensure that the consumer keeps to this agreement.
 Also put what you have agreed in writing and send them a copy (keep proof).

-If the consumer does not owe the money, or does not agree with the amount that they say is owing, the consumer should immediately contact the attorney and advise in writing that s/he disputes the claim or the amount.
+If the consumer does not owe the money or does not agree with the amount that they say is owed, the consumer should immediately contact the attorney and advise in writing that they dispute the claim or the amount.

-Try to get this dispute resolved without going to court, but if the attorney is not co-operative, the consumer must give notice that s/he wants to defend the case.
-A Notice of Intention to Defend is attached to the back of the summons and must be filled in by the consumer, and taken to the address provided.
-Once they have signed receipt, s/he must take the original and a copy signed by the creditor to the Clerk of the Court.
+Try to get this dispute resolved without going to court, but if the attorney is not cooperative, the consumer must give notice that they want to defend the case.
+A Notice of Intention to Defend is attached to the back of the summons and must be filled in by the consumer and taken to the address provided.
+Once they have signed the receipt, they must take the original and a copy signed by the creditor to the Clerk of the Court.

-At this stage it will be necessary to have an attorney to assist which can be expensive.
-Therefore is it always best to first try and negotiate a settlement or an agreement.
+At this stage, it will be necessary to have an attorney to assist, which can be expensive.
+Therefore, it is always best to first try and negotiate a settlement or an agreement.